manudelu/Robot_Dynamics_and_Control/README.md

-# Robot_Dynamics_and_Control
+# Robot Dynamics and Control
-Exercises for Robot Dynamics and Control course
+Implementation of Gravity Compensation Algorithm, Recursive Newton-Euler Algorithm (RNEA) and Control of 1R, 2R, 2R-NP, 3R and RP Robotic Arms